nedbat/dinghy/README.rst

   - If an item only needs to specify a GitHub URL, then it can simply be the URL string.

+- The optional ``title`` setting will be used to construct the title and main header of the HTML page.

 Items can have additional options:

 - No activity is reported for bot users.
 Some applications act as real users,